11 Habits for Cultivating Gratitude (Even in Hard Times) - a little dose of happy - aldohappy.com Blog

 How a Deep Sense of Gratitude Can Help You Through Hard Times

-In hard times, fostering gratitude can help us find meaning and hope.
+Fostering gratitude helps us find meaning and hope.

 Expressing gratitude allows us to focus on the good in our lives.
-It helps us to both live in the present and develop a positive outlook on the future.
+It helps us live in the present and develop a positive outlook on the future.

-Expressing gratitude also helps us savor good experiences and build positive emotions that can buffer us against the negative effects of stress, depression, and anxiety.
+Expressing gratitude also helps us savor good experiences and build positive emotions that can buffer us against the harmful effects of stress, depression, and anxiety.

-Moreover, those who express gratitude are more likely to see the glass as half full and find the positive during difficult times.
-Grateful people are more resilient and adaptable, and they recover from setbacks more quickly.
+Those who express gratitude are more likely to see the glass as half full and find the positive during difficult times.
+Grateful people are more resilient and adaptable and recover from setbacks more quickly.

-And, grateful people are more likely to always choose kindness, help others and give back to their communities.
-In turn, they benefit from the social support, connectedness, and sense of belonging that comes from these actions—things that are critical during hard times.
+And grateful people are more likely to always choose kindness, help others and give back to their communities.
+In turn, they benefit from the social support, connectedness, and sense of belonging that comes from these actions—critical things during hard times.

 Habits to Help You Cultivate Gratitude